Isilin/Edencraft-Doc/internationalization.md

 ## Locale

 The locale is defined by a country and a language.
 A language alone, is not enough.
-Indeed, somes languages, as French are different, regarding to the country which use it.
+Indeed, some languages, as French are different, regarding to the country which use it.

 By default, the locale used is **en\_US.**